 Advising

-Economics advisors offer one-on-one, in-person, Zoom, and phone appointments.
+Economics advisers offer one-on-one, in-person, Zoom, and phone appointments.
 Schedule appointments at student.msu.edu.
 For general advising questions, please contact us at advising@econ.msu.edu.

 To schedule an appointment: